Ortus-Solutions/cfconfig/readme.md

 ## Completeness

-This project is a word in progress.
-I'm starting with the most common engines and the most common config settings so it's possible you may find an engine or config setting that's not supported.
+This project is a work in progress.
+I'm starting with the most common engines and the most common config settings so it's possible you may find an engine or config setting that's not supported yet.
 Please submit pull requests for these.
 It's not hard, it's just tedious to do all the copy/paste.
+I'd *love* collaborate on this project

-If you don't have time for a pull reqyest, please enter a ticket so we can track remaining features.
+If you don't have time for a pull request, please enter a ticket so we can track remaining features.

 Major features left to develop
 * Adobe CF9